NiklasJordan/tech4goodresources/README.md

 - [Womanity](https://www.womanity.org) — Empower girls and women to shape their future and accelerate progress within their communities.
 - [World Pulse](https://worldpulse.com) — Action media network powered by women from 190 countries, seeks to lift and unite womens' voices to accelerate their impact for the world through programs (online communities, magazine and online campaigns).
 - [HarassMap](https://harassmap.org) — Ending the social acceptability of sexual harassment and assault in Egypt — it's an SMS-to-web solution which allows women to anonymously report sexual harassment they face in Egypt by sending a simple text that is then displayed on a public map on the website.
-- [Girl Effect](https://www.girleffect.org/) — Good practice safeguarding guidelines for the digital era.
+- [Girl Effect](https://www.girleffect.org/) — Organization that connects girls to each other and to the critical assets they need.